anoopsarkar/nlp-class/hw0.md

-Add a file `README.md` to this directory using your favourite editor and then `git add README.md` and `git commit -m "Initial hw0 commit"` and then `git push` to send your new directory and file to the GitLab server.
-Open up GitLab on a web browser to check that you can see `hw0/README.md` in your repository on the web browser.
+Add a file `README.md` to this directory using your favourite editor and then `git add README.md` and `git commit -m "Initial hw0 commit"` and then `git push` to send your new directory and file to the GitHub server.
+Open up GitHub on a web browser to check that you can see `hw0/README.md` in your repository on the web browser.

-Add a `.gitignore` file at the top level of your git repository to avoid committing and pushing useless files to the GitLab server.
+Add a `.gitignore` file at the top level of your git repository to avoid committing and pushing useless files to the GitHub server.
 Here is a typical `.gitignore` file.

     venv